1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals seeking to deepen their understanding of how Fetal Alcohol Spectrum Disorder (FASD) can affect a defendant’s competency to stand trial (CST).
-The program covers the intersection of neurodevelopmental disorders and legal standards, equipping participants to better assess and address competency issues related to FASD in various professional settings.
-The content is relevant for those involved in forensic evaluation, clinical assessment, and legal decision-making, and is suitable for professionals at all stages of their careers.
+This training is designed for mental health and legal professionals who want to enhance their understanding of how Fetal Alcohol Spectrum Disorder (FASD) can impact a defendant’s competency to stand trial (CST).
+It is relevant for those specializing in forensic psychology, clinical psychology, psychiatry, law-related mental health evaluation, and legal decision-making, with a focus on competency assessments, neurodevelopmental disorders, and forensic evaluation.
+The program covers the intersection of neurodevelopmental disorders and legal standards, equipping participants to better assess and address competency issues related to FASD

 • Experience Level